ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ## Detecting Conflicts {#conflicts}

-In order to be able to route packets correctly in both tunnelled and forwarded mode, proxies check for conflicts before creating a new mapping.
-If a conflict is detected, the proxy will reject the client's request, as described in
+In order to be able to route packets correctly in both tunnelled and forwarded mode, proxies check for conflicts before creating a new CID mapping.
+If a conflict is detected, the proxy will reject the client's request using a CLOSE_CLIENT_CID or CLOSE_TARGET_CID capsule.
-{{proxy-behavior}}.

 Two 4-tuples conflict if and only if all members of the 4-tuple (local IP address, local UDP port, remote IP address, and remote UDP port) are identical.